gcucho/gcucho.github.io/_pages/research.md

 This work has been submitted to the IEEE Geoscience and Remote Sensing Letters journal.

-The Earth's outer exospheric density distributions derived from PROCYON/LAICA UV observations (2022)
+The Earth's Outer Exospheric Density Distributions Derived from PROCYON/LAICA UV Observations (2022)
 =====

 **Authors: Gonzalo Cucho-Padin, Shingo Kameda and David Sibeck**